KhronosGroup/glTF/specification/2.0/README.md

 If `material` is not supplied, and no extension is present that defines material properties, then the object will be rendered using a default material with 50% gray emissive color.

-TODO: Update this to show Metal Roughness shader sample here.

 <a name="appendix-b"></a>